 Spanish is one of the most popular languages for people to try and learn, with somewhere in the region of 20 million students currently studying it in some capacity.
 The language sounds beautiful, is widely used and has a number of other benefits, which combine to make it one of the stand out options available.
 However, for those who need a little more convincing, here are 10 reasons to start learning Spanish today.

-1. It is one of the most commonly spoken languages in the world
+1. Spanish is one of the most commonly spoken languages in the world

 According to most estimates, Spanish is the mother tongue of more than 400 million people around the globe, which equates to approximately six percent of the world’s population.
 As a result, it is officially recognized as the second most commonly spoken language, when measured by native speakers, ranking ahead of English.

 It has official language status in 20 different countries and more than 550 million people speak Spanish with at least some degree of competence.
 In addition, it is the most popular second language choice for people in the United States and is spoken as either a first or second language by 15 percent of all residents in the European Union.

 2. The Spanish language has a bright future